pinnacle-comp/pinnacle/README.md

 > In that case, kill the compositor using the keybind defined in
 > `kill_keybind` (default <kbd>Ctrl</kbd><kbd>Alt</kbd><kbd>Shift</kbd> + <kbd>Esc</kbd>) and set `command` properly.

-> [!NOTE]
-> Pinnacle will open a socket in the `/tmp` directory.
-> If for whatever reason you need the socket to be in a different place, set `socket_dir` in
-> your `metaconfig.toml` file to a directory of your choosing.

 # Configuration
 Pinnacle is configured in Lua.
 Rust support is planned.